 Neighbours Community Care Team (CCT)

-Eastern Health Alliance, with support from South East CDC, embeds a team of healthcare professionals (known as the Community Care Team, or CCT).
+Changi General Hospital (CGH), with support from South East CDC, embeds a team of healthcare professionals (known as the Community Care Team, or CCT).
 Each CCT comprises members who are nursing, social-work or healthcare industry-trained professionals.
 These members are assigned to build long-term relationship with vulnerable seniors, assessing their needs, customising care plans, monitoring their health conditions longitudinally, and connecting them with informal networks and formal services.

 Neighbours – Friend A Senior Programme